Here, we take an in-depth look at the latest monitoring information for the Netherlands.

 - The Media Literacy Network is supported for this purpose by the Ministry of Education, Culture and Science.
 This is an extensive program to strengthen media literacy among all Dutch people.
 The program pays extra attention to young people (through education) and the vulnerable (through, for example, healthcare and welfare institutions).

 - More than 1,000 partners are affiliated with the Media Literacy Network.
 The network has developed the so-called MediaDiamant for parents.
-This is a tool for parents to have the right conversation with their children about media use.
+This is a tool for parents to have the proper conversation with their children about media use.
 Enjoying the possibilities, preventing risks, guiding your child, knowing which content is suitable and maintaining a healthy balance are important topics.
-The MediaDiamant is for parents with children aged 0 to 18 years and has been developed by experts and scientists.
+The MediaDiamant is for parents with children aged 0 to 18 and has been developed by experts and scientists.

 - To better equip parents and children to deal well with digital products and services, a multi-year public communication is being established.
 This communication will start in the autumn of this year and will address different aspects of the risks for children when being online.
 It will be aimed at children and their parents/carers.

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|